jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

             ):
                 sleep_duration.duration(
                     wake_time=wake_time,
-                    sleep_time=sleep_time,
+                    sleep_time=sleep_time
                 )

-  and all tests are passing.
-I am green
+  and all the tests are passing.
+Things are green all around

 REFACTOR: make it better
 =========================